Back to Resources

 How to scale your event coverage by managing multiple shooters, ensuring accountability, and automating file organization per photographer.

-You've got five photographers on the ground at a major event.
-They're all firing high-res files over spotty 4G/5G connections back to home base.
+You have five photographers on the ground at a major stadium or red carpet.
+They are firing high-res files over spotty cellular connections back to the editing desk.
+Every minute counts.

 • The Reality: Total chaos.
 File collisions and untraceable uploads.
-DSC0001.jpg from Camera A instantly overwrites DSC0001.jpg from Camera B. Your remote editors are screaming.
-The metadata is a mess, and you have zero clue who actually shot what.
+DSC0001.jpg from Camera A overwrites DSC0001.jpg from Camera B. Your editors are tearing their hair out because nobody knows who actually took which photo.

-2. The Hardware Route: Handing out physical ethernet cables, or literally running memory cards across the venue.
+2. The Sneakernet Route: Running physical memory cards across the venue.

-• The Reality: Way too slow.
-The news cycle moves in seconds, not the 15 minutes it takes to jog a card to the editing desk.
+• The Reality: Painfully slow.
+The news cycle moves in seconds, not the twenty minutes it takes to run a card to the press room.

 Agency Multi-User FTP Workflow Architecture